U.S. Africa Command forces conduct strike on al-Shabaab compound

-In coordination with the Federal Government of Somalia, U.S. Africa Command forces conducted one airstrike in the vicinity of Buulo Fulaay, Somalia Jan.
-13, 2021.
+In coordination with the Federal Government of Somalia, U.S. Africa Command forces conducted one airstrike in the vicinity of Tiyeeglow, Somalia Jan.
+18, 2021.

 The command’s initial assessment is that no civilians were injured or killed as a result of this operation.